rei/rei-cedar-docs/docs/components/filmstrip/README.md

 **Step b) Add filmstrip styling**

-The next step will be to add CSS styling to your `.filmstrip` class so that it becomes a proper cedar filmstrip.
+The next step will be to add CSS styling to your `.filmstrip` class so that it becomes a proper Cedar filmstrip.

 ```
 .filmstrip {